LucasHasting/KDL-DL-Project/README.md

 ## Build Instructions

-First, ensure python version 8.0 is installed, it can be installed [here](https://www.python.org/downloads/release/python-380/).
+First, ensure python version 8.0 is installed, it can be installed [here](https://www.python.org/downloads/release/python-380/) and that git is installed, it can be installed [here](https://git-scm.com/install/).

 Next, go to where python is installed in the terminal/cmd prompt using